-Of the other 4.1 million Singaporean Facebook users many will be business leaders who may be interested in your offers but have never heard of your organisation.
+Of the other 4.1 million Singaporean Facebook users many will be business leaders who may be interested in your offers but have never heard of your organization.
 If you’re not yet targeting this audience, you should, and if you have no marketing strategy to do so, ask yourself how much longer can you afford to ignore this opportunity?

 How many B2B marketers use Facebook?

-A prevalent thought with bigger and more conservative industries is that Facebook isn’t the right place for them.
+A prevalent thought with bigger and more conservative industries is that Facebook for B2B isn’t the right place for them.
 This may have been the case 5 years ago, but times change quickly.
 A recent survey conducted by the Content Marketing Institute found 86% of B2B marketers ALREADY use Facebook for digital marketing purposes.
 If you’re not on the bandwagon – you’re about to be one of the last to join.

-What’s your B2B Facebook marketing strategy?
+What’s your Facebook for B2B marketing strategy?

 Of course, just being on Facebook doesn’t mean it’s going to be useful for you.

-As with everything – you need a strategy, and for that you need clearly defined goals:
+As with everything – you need a strategy, and for that, you need clearly defined goals: